PeroyNel/Aluminati-interview-test/README.md

 When I had a look at the package.json file I could determine that I would be working with vue “^2.5.2” and as such I would refine my solutions around this version of vue.

+In order to run the project I used the "npm start dev" command to spin up a development server and view the project in a browser by following the url of "http://localhost:8080".

 # App.vue

 1: I have made changes to the input number limits, setting the min value to 1 and the max value to 100.
 This is to keep in accordance with the specifications.